Applicants to study

 As part of the application process the University may disclose student personal data to third parties, the main categories of bodies that we may disclose your personal data to are:-

-- The Home Office - If you are planning to study at the University on a Tier 4 student visa you must comply with the terms of your visa and with all the University's requirements arising from our duties and obligations as a Home Office Tier 4 sponsor licence holder.
-Where a student requires a Tier 4 visa we share information with UKVI in order to raise a Confirmation of Acceptance which includes information about passport details, proposed study, English Language level and other information.
+- The Home Office - If you are planning to study at the University on a visa you must comply with the terms of your visa and with all the University's requirements arising from our duties and obligations as a Home Office sponsor licence holder.
+Where a student requires a visa we share information with UKVI in order to raise a Confirmation of Acceptance which includes information about passport details, proposed study, English Language level and other information.
 The University is required to report to the Home Office details of students subject to immigration control who fail to enrol, who discontinue their studies, where their expected end date has changed or who fail to maintain contact with the University.

 - Other Educational Institutions – if your proposed study involves another educational institution we may need to transfer some of your personal data to that party.